ianrae/fieldcopy/README.md

 FieldCopy has many features to help with conversion:

 * converts basic types such as conversion between int and Integer, Long, Double, and other Number types.
-See [Built-In Conversions](~built-in-conversions)
+See [Built-In Conversions](#built-in-conversions)

-* converts Java date and time objects, such as LocalDate to ZonedDateTime.
-See [Date and Time Format](~date_and_time_format)

 * handles Optional fields, adding or removing Optional as needed.
 See [Optional](~optional)